How to avoid moving scams

 How to choose a reputable mover

 The best way to ensure you choose a reputable mover is to check pricing.
 Legitimate companies usually have similar prices because they calculate their rates based on the weight of your belongings.

 - Get several moving estimates: Beyond helping you compare costs, this also lets you establish a normal price range so you can spot outliers.

-- Ask for recommendations: Practically everyone moves from time to time.
+- Ask for recommendations: Practically everyone moves at some point in time.
 Friends, family and co-workers are likely to have recommendations from past experience.

-- Don’t automatically choose the lowest moving estimate: It’s normal to want to save money, but you shouldn’t necessarily sell the opportunity to handle all your possessions to the lowest bidder, especially if that bid is significantly lower than the others.
+- Don’t automatically choose the lowest moving estimate: It’s normal to want to save money, but you don’t want to sell the opportunity to handle all your possessions to the lowest bidder, especially if that bid is significantly lower than the others.